Diamond stingray: Taxonomy and phylogeny

 In 1880, the diamond stingray was described twice by three American ichthyologists: as Dasybatus dipterurus by David Starr Jordan and Charles Henry Gilbert in Proceedings of the United States National Museum, and as Trygon brevis by Samuel Garman in Bulletin of the Museum of Comparative Zoology.
 Jordan and Gilbert's account was published in May while Garman's was published in October, making dipterurus (feminine dipterura) the correct name as it was published first.
 However, when Garman synonymized the two in 1913 he inappropriately gave precedence to brevis, leading to long-standing confusion.
 Both Dasybatus and Trygon were later synonymized with the genus Dasyatis, but many authors still listed D. brevis in place of or in addition to D. dipterura.
 Garman also synonymized the Hawaiian stingray (D. hawaiensis) with D. dipterura in 1913, which has since been followed by most authors but requires more study for confirmation.

 The species syntypes were collected from San Diego Bay, California.
 The specific epithet dipterura is derived from the Latin di ("two"), ptero ("wing"), and ura ("tail"), referring to the fin folds on both sides of its tail.
 Rat-tailed stingray is a former common name for this species.
-Lisa Rosenberger's 2001 phylogenetic analysis, based on morphology, determined the diamond stingray and the bluntnose stingray (D. say) of the western Atlantic Ocean to be sister species, that likely diverged before or with the formation of the Isthmus of Panama (c.
+Lisa Rosenberger's 2001 phylogenetic analysis, based on morphology, determined the diamond stingray and the bluntnose stingray (H. say) of the western Atlantic Ocean to be sister species, that likely diverged before or with the formation of the Isthmus of Panama (c.
 3 Ma).
-In addition, the two were found to be the second-most basal taxa in their genus, after the common stingray (D. pastinaca).
+In addition, the two were found to be the second-most basal taxa in their genus, after the common stingray (Dasyatis pastinaca).